Accenture/CDG/README.md

 - `--temperature`: Sampling temperature (0.6)
 - `--model`: Model name (deepseek-ai/DeepSeek-R1-0528-Qwen3-8B)
 - `--tensor_parallel_size`: Number of GPUs (8)
-- `--chunk_size`: Questions per batch (3)
+- `--chunk_size`: Save how often Questions per batch (3)
+- '--top_k': top-k value for vllm
+- '--top_p' : top-p value for vllm

 Read Table 11 in paper, use those paramters, Make sure to add the top-k parameters to the Qwen model and GPT-OSS-20B/120B models. and change --max_tokens for each model.
+You DO NOT need to change run_offline_batch_3_q.py to modify these paramters .
+Just change your run.sh file to change paramters.

 For system prompt: read below from paper under Table 11:
 Prompt templates: For Qwen3 and GPT-OSS, we append the same instruction to every problem
 prompt: “Please reason step by step, and put your final answer within \boxed{}.”
 For GPT-OSS, we additionally keep the provider’s official system prompt and enable the reasoning effort = high setting.
 For DeepSeek-8B, we use the official system prompt and put the problem in the user message.

+Important!!!!!
+Remember to adjust your HF_HOME and TRANSFORMERS_CACHE at the beginning of run_offline_batch_3_q.py

-### Output Location
+### Output Location and give permission to your output folders!!!!!!!!!!!
+Make sure your folder exist!

 Results are saved to:
 ```